RashmikaChandrasoma/RashmikaChandrasoma/README.md

 I collaborate closely with senior developers using:
 - 🐍 Python, PostgreSQL, Odoo ORM, XML/QWeb reporting
-- ✅ Tailored solutions for CRM, Inventory, POS, Manufacturing, Accounting
+- ✅ Tailored solutions for CRM, Inventory, POS, Manufacturing, Accounting and more
-- 🎯 Onboarding SMEs across manufacturing, retail, hospitality, and more

----

-### 🛠️ Tech Stack

-#### Programming
-C · C# · Java · JavaScript · PHP · Python

-#### Web
-HTML5 · CSS3 · React.js · Express.js · Node.js

-#### Mobile
-Android · Flutter · React Native

-#### Database
-MongoDB · MySQL · PostgreSQL (focus on Odoo’s ORM)

-#### Tools
-Git · Postman · Figma · Photoshop

----

-### 📂 Featured Projects

-- **Odoo POS Enhancements** – Custom UI features, realtime analytics, and reporting for F&B clients
-- **Production Planning Extensions** – Optimized scheduling workflows integrated into Odoo manufacturing
-- **Onboarding Scripts & Automation** – Python-based automation tools to reduce manual workload during deployments

-*(More coming soon… feel free to reach out if you’d like demos or walkthroughs!)*

 ---